DataDog/documentation/content/en/synthetics/api_tests/ssl_tests.md

 A test is considered `FAILED` if it does not satisfy one or several assertions or if the request prematurely failed.
 In some cases, the test can indeed fail without being able to test the assertions against the endpoint, these reasons include:

 `CONNRESET`
 : The connection was abruptly closed by the remote server.
 Possible causes include the webserver encountering an error or crashing while responding, or loss of connectivity of the webserver.

 `DNS`
 : DNS entry not found for the test URL.
-Possible causes include misconfigured test URL, wrong configuration of your DNS entries, etc.
+Possible causes include misconfigured test URL or the wrong configuration of your DNS entries.

 `INVALID_REQUEST`
 : The configuration of the test is invalid (for example, a typo in the URL).

 `SSL`
 : The SSL connection couldn't be performed.
-[See the dedicated error page for more information][17].
+[See the dedicated error page for more information][14].

 `TIMEOUT`
 : The request couldn't be completed in a reasonable time.
 Two types of `TIMEOUT` can happen: